-He is everywhere, and pervades all space.
-He is the lifeprinciple, and manifests in various ways that will take an eternity to discover.
-They say that He shows Himself in everything that the eye can behold.
-He is beyond all searching out; yet He is in all men.
-He is one, and has no fellow; and is the Father and Mother of all spirits, of all creatures.
-He alone is wonderful; and there is none other wonderful besides Him.
+He is beyond all searching out ; yet He is in all men.
+He is one, and has no fellow ; and is the Father of all spirits, of all creatures.
+He alone is wonderful ; and there is none other wonderful besides Him.
 He changes not, even though all else in nature changes.
 He works by laws immutable, and oft by laws inscrutable to the human mind.
 He is Almighty, and the Author of all might and wisdom.
 He lives in the Eternal HERE, and His life is one Eternal Now.